 After Keck, Owlwood passed into actor Tony Curtis’s ownership.
 Curtis purchased the home for his wife, Christine Kaufmann, and their two young daughters.
 The mansion was considered the largest and grandest estate in Los Angeles as well as a sign of the actor’s success.
 Six months before Curtis died, he discussed his time at Owlwood: “Just to say Carolwood was mindboggling.
 It was the grandest house I ever owned.”
 During Curtis’s time at Owlwood, he threw lavish parties and entertained countless studio heads and famous stars.
-It was also considered an honor to receive an invitation to one of his lavish Owlwood parties.
 It was during Curtis’s birthday party in 1967 that the home’s next owner, Cher, fell in love with the mansion and offered to buy it.
-However, Curtis had no intention to sell the lavish mansion, but instead promised Cher a first-right-of-refusal if he changed his mind in the future.
+However, Curtis had no intention to sell the lavish mansion.
+He instead promised Cher a first-right-of-refusal if he changed his mind in the future.
 After living in Owlwood for almost 10 years, Curtis was forced to move to London for a film.
 Sunny and Cher purchased the property from him for $750,000 and became the new owners of Owlwood.

 Sonny and Cher